 “Volunteering can be a hard thing to fit in everyone’s busy lives, so we post volunteer opportunities and let people volunteer for as many or as few as they can fit in,” says Williams.
 “Some volunteers may only be able to give a few hours per year.”

-Types of Work Required
+Types of Volunteer Work Required for Horses

 What’s important is that prospective volunteers understand that most of their horse-related activities, from feeding to mending fences, requires hard work.